Testing Builds on Real Devices

 --asynccommand to make sure your Build doesn't wait for the test suite to complete

-- DO NOT include any of your app dependencies, which should already be present in your app package.
+- Exclude your app dependencies, which should already be present in your app package.
 Including app dependencies in the upload can cause unpredictable behavior in your test run.

 Sample Test Build Scripts